deadpixi/mtm/README.rst

 Size
     mtm is 500 lines of C, including whitespace and comments.
-    If you include the terminal emulation layer (which is `available separately`_ as a library), the total number of lines is under a thousand.
+    If you include the terminal emulation layer (which is `available separately`_ as a library), the total number of lines is still under a thousand.

 .. _`available separately`: https://github.com/deadpixi/libtmt